jawline/website/sources/articles/expose_high_fidelity_logs.md

 !=!=!
 Title: A Short Tutorial on Logging in ExpoSE !=!=!
 Created: 1533847431.223146
 !=!=!
-Tags: ExpoSE, Tutorials, JavaScript
+Tags: ExpoSE, Tutorials, JavaScript, Projects !=!=!
-!=!=!
 Intro: Start
 The concurrent execution of test-cases and JavaScript compilation process can make logging test-case output confusing in ExpoSE.
 In this short tutorial I explain how to enable test-case logging and give quick configurations.
 !=!=!
 Intro: End